NextSDS Logo

 Ingestion

 Symptoms: May be fatal if swallowed and enters airways.
-Adverse symptoms may include nausea or vomiting.
+Adverse symptoms may include the following: nausea or vomiting.

 Immediate Medical Attention